Environmental and resource economics

 The members of the Environmental and Resource Economics (ERE) Research Group comprise Faculty staff, post-doctoral researchers and PhD Students.
 We regularly welcome visiting researchers from universities around the world.

-- Ron Chan - energy end environmental economics, empirical industrial organisation, trade and environment.
+- Dr. Ron Chan - energy markets, air pollution, climate change, trade and environment.

-- Edward Manderson - energy economics, international trading schemes, FDI and innovation.
+- Dr. Edward Manderson – applied energy economics, globalisation and the environment, impacts of climate change.

-- Dan Rigby - choice experiments and best-worst scaling; economics of illicit behaviour; food safety; technology; risk, health and consumption.
+- Professor Dan Rigby - choice experiments and best-worst scaling; economics of food safety, health and environment; academic malpractice and contract cheating.

 Other related staff